 Bypass navigation bar

-The following customer service best practices were developed by the Customer Service Leadership Team and have been adopted by the Chancellor's Staff.
+Customer service best practices (PDF - 497KB) were developed by the Customer Service Leadership Team and have been adopted by the Chancellor's Staff.
 They serve as the minimum, common-base standards for the following:

 How Do Best Practices Differ From Policies and Procedures?